awslabs/aws-encryption-sdk-specification/framework/test-vectors/test-vector-enumeration.md

    and are not a priority to test at this time
    (see ["filtering input configurations"](#filtering-input-configurations))

+These reasons are both motivated by test efficiency.
+It is infeasible to enumerate every possible plaintext, or test every invalid encryption configuration.
+By strategically identifying test cases to enumerate, the test vector framework employs orders of magnitude of leverage to have comprehensive test coverage with a concise suite of tests.

 As a result,
 the framework does not actually enumerate all possible input configurations and expected results.